ingi17/cream.py/README.md

 press the Windows logo or the Windows key and type command prompt or cmd
 ```

-next you must locate where the script is located by using the cd command:
+Next you must locate where the script is located by using the cd command:

 ```
 C:\Users\USER_NAME> cd PATH/TO/WHERE/THE/SCRIPT_IS